pdpipe/pdpipe/pdpipe/documentation.md

 Basic Use
 =========

-The awesome Tirthajyoti Sarkar wrote [an excellent practical introduction on how to use pdpipe](https://towardsdatascience.com/https-medium-com-tirthajyoti-build-pipelines-with-pandas-using-pdpipe-cade6128cd31).
-Read it now [on Towards Data Science](https://towardsdatascience.com/https-medium-com-tirthajyoti-build-pipelines-with-pandas-using-pdpipe-cade6128cd31)!
+The awesome Tirthajyoti Sarkar wrote [an excellent practical introduction on how to use pdpipe](https://tirthajyoti.github.io/Notebooks/Pandas-pipeline-with-pdpipe).
+Read it now [on his website](https://tirthajyoti.github.io/Notebooks/Pandas-pipeline-with-pdpipe)!

 Pipeline Stages
 ---------------